 <% Java Code %>

 Scriptlets have access to the same automatically defined variables as expressions.
-So, for example, if you want output to appear in the resultant page, you would use the out variable.
+So, for example, if you want output to appear in the resultant page, you would use the

 String queryData = request.getQueryString();